 Hired equipment is costly and inconvenient.

-Brand new equipment is expensive and isn’t a good option for new skydivers as you’ll want to downsize your canopy after 50 jumps or so and it won’t be long before the rig is too big for you.
+Brand new equipment is expensive and isn’t a good option for new skydivers as you’ll want to downsize your canopy after 50 jumps or so and it won’t be long before the canopy is too big for you.

 Used equipment that has scope for canopy downsizing is perfect for those that have just passed their AFF course.
 You can do a couple of hundred jumps, downsize the canopy a few times and then sell the rig to someone else with less depreciation in its value.

 New equipment can take several weeks to arrive if it’s a stock item or up to 20 weeks if it’s custom made.
 Second-hand rigs can be purchased instantly.